Whiplash in Children: Care Instructions

 • If your child is not taking a prescription pain medicine, ask your doctor if your child can take an over-the-counter medicine.

 • Help your child to not do anything that makes the pain worse.
-Have him or her take it easy for a couple of days.
-Your child can do usual activities if they do not hurt his or her neck or put it at risk for more stress or injury.
+Have them take it easy for a couple of days.
+Your child can do usual activities if the activities don't hurt their neck or put it at risk for more stress or injury.
 Make sure that your child avoids lifting, sports, or other activities that might strain the neck.

 • Have your child try sleeping on a special neck pillow.
 Place it under the neck, not under the head.
 Placing a tightly rolled-up towel under the neck while your child sleeps will also work.
-If your child uses a neck pillow or rolled towel, do not let him or her use another pillow at the same time.
+If your child uses a neck pillow or rolled towel, do not let them use another pillow at the same time.

-• When your child's neck pain is gone, have him or her do exercises to stretch the neck and back and make them stronger.
+• When your child's neck pain is gone, have them do exercises to stretch and strengthen the neck and back.
 Your doctor or physical therapist can tell you which exercises are best.

 When should you call for help?